cnrrobertson/nuiterm.nvim/README.md

 " Change layout to next layout in config for terminal associated with tab 2 " (see help docs for fine grained control in lua interface) :NuitermChangeLayout type=tab num=2

+" Bind the current buffer to send to the editor 3 terminal :NuitermBindBuf type=editor num=3
 ```

 ## Comparisons